 The course is offered to graduate students and combines classroom study with a 10 day experience in one or more Bolivian villages.
 Students will seek to understand the challenges faced by small, entrepreneurial firms in producing and marketing products for global markets.

 Traveling and working in an increasingly global business environment makes knowing a foreign language the norm rather than the exception.
-While some of our students master a foreign language before they start at Fisher, the International Programs Office offers you opportunities to either start or refine your foreign language skills in the language of your choice using resources at Ohio State or Rosetta Stone.
+While some of our students master a foreign language before they start at Fisher, the Office of Global Business offers you opportunities to either start or refine your foreign language skills in the language of your choice using resources at Ohio State or Rosetta Stone.